Data Centers in Aberdeen

 Market Access, Business & Tax Climate

 Tax Advantage For Data Centers The United Kingdom does not offer specific tax incentives for data center development or operation.
-The primary financial advantage comes from operating within a stable and predictable economic framework with access to a skilled workforce.
+Businesses operate under the standard national corporate tax structure, which provides a predictable and well-understood financial environment for investment.

 Natural Disaster Risk

-Aberdeen has a very low natural disaster risk profile, with an INFORM Risk score of 2.1 out of 10 as of September 2025.
-This environment is excellent for critical infrastructure requiring maximum uptime and minimal disruption from environmental factors.
+Aberdeen has a very low natural disaster risk profile, with an INFORM Risk score of 2.1 out of 10, as of September 2025.
+This indicates a stable and secure environment for critical infrastructure.